siderolabs/omni-docs/content/docs/how-to-guides/how-to-register-a-bare-metal-machine-pxe/index.md

 ---
-title: How to Register a Bare Metal Machine (PXE/iPXE)
+title: Register a Bare Metal Machine (PXE/iPXE)
 description: "A guide on how to register a bare metal machines with Omni using PXE/iPXE."
 date: 2022-11-15T15:55:21-08:00
 draft: false
 weight: 20
 ---

 This guide shows you how to register a bare metal machine with Omni by PXE/iPXE booting.

 ## Copy the Required Kernel Parameters